 Crooked Teeth Impact Oral Health

 Straight teeth help support better overall oral health.
-Crooked teeth may be difficult to properly clean and can increase the risk of developing oral health-related disease.
+Crooked teeth may be difficult to clean properly, increasing the risk of developing oral health-related diseases.
 Patients with crooked teeth may experience:

 - Jaw or facial pain

 - Poor oral hygiene

 Patients with crooked teeth should seek treatment to realign their bite for a healthier, more comfortable smile.
 No patient is ever too old to correct their misaligned teeth.
 Patients who choose to treat their crooked teeth enjoy improved oral health that supports their bite’s long-term function and comfort.

 Dr. Stevens is a Greenwood, IN Invisalign provider with advanced training in using clear aligners to correct tooth misalignment.
 Invisalign is ideal for addressing mild to moderate orthodontic concerns in teens and adults.

 You wear discreet, comfortable custom-fabricated aligners in progression to gradually shift teeth back into proper alignment.
 This occurs without the stigma of bulky, unsightly metal braces.
 Invisalign gently and gradually straightens teeth that are crooked or misaligned, correcting problems such as crossbite, overbite, and underbite.